krissolui/task-manager/README.md

 # Task Manager

 This is a web app that help you manage your tasks.
+Try out on [Task Manager](http://task-manager.krissolui.com/).

 ## Instructions